gallowayevan/workforcehugo/content/reports/aprn_summary.md

     there were still more than twice as many physicians as NPs in NC in 2022 (Figure 1).

  ### Figure 1.
-Cumulative Percentage Growth of North Carolina Nurse Practitioners, Physicians, Physician Assistants: 2000 - 2022
+Cumulative Percentage Growth of North Carolina Nurse Practitioners, Physicians, Physician Assistants, 2000-2022

 ![This line chart shows the percentage growth of three healthcare professions over time - Nurse Practitioner, Physician Assistant, and Physician.
 The Nurse Practitioner line experiences the most rapid growth increasing over 400% from 2000 to 2022.
 Physician Assistant growth is also substantial at around 200% over the same period, while Physician growth is more modest at around 30%.](/images/posts/aprn/figure_1.jpg)